School Art Trip to New York

 - Itinerary planning service

-This is the original Guggenheim, conceived by Solomon Guggenheim in 1937 as an exhibition space for twentieth-century art, is a must see when visiting the Big Apple.
-Frank Lloyd Wright’s striking curved snail-shell of a building is home to temporary exhibitions and works from the Guggenheim’s rotating permanent collection, including pieces by Picasso, Cézanne, Gauguin and Kandinsky.
+The original Guggenheim museum, conceived by Solomon Guggenheim in 1937 as an exhibition space for twentieth-century art, is a must see when visiting the Big Apple.
+Frank Lloyd Wright’s striking curved snail-shell of a building is home to temporary exhibitions and works from the Guggenheim’s rotating permanent collection, including pieces by Picasso, Cézanne, Gauguin and Ka...

-One of the world’s most prestigious art galleries, the Met’s comprehensive permanent collection spans 5,000 years of art from a diverse range of cultures, including European, American, African, Asian, Oceanic, Byzantine and Islamic.
-This is a great activity for those interested in all forms of art including examples from Classical Antiquity, almost all of the European Ma...
+One of the world’s most prestigious art galleries, the Met’s comprehensive permanent collection spans five thousand years of art from a diverse range of cultures including European, American, African, Asian, Oceanic, Byzantine and Islamic.
+A great activitiy for those interested in all forms of art from Classical Antiquity to European Masters and from Modern Art to Fashion des...

-Since its opening in 1974, ICP has acquired important historical and contemporary images through a dedicated acquisitions committee and through generous donations and bequests from photographers and collectors, bringing the permanent museum collection to more than 100,000 photographs.
-The collection spans the history of the photographic medium, from daguerreotypes to gelatin silver and digital chromo...
+Since its opening in 1974, ICP has acquired important historical and contemporary images through a dedicated acquisitions committee as well as through generous donations and bequests from photographers and collectors, bringing the permanent museum collection to more than 100,000 photographs.
+The collection spans the history of the photographic medium, from daguerreotypes to gelatin ...

 The Museum of the Moving Image advances the public understanding and appreciation of the art, history, technique and technology of film, television, and digital media.
 It does so by collecting, preserving, and providing access to moving-image related artifacts; screening significant films and other moving-image works; presenting exhibitions of artifacts, artworks, and interactive experiences; and ...

-The photography collection of the New York Public Library comprises approximately 400,000 photographs, including examples of almost every photographic process from the earliest daguerreotypes to contemporary digital images.
+The Photography Collection of the New York Public Library comprises approximately 400,000 photographs, including examples of almost every photographic process from the earliest daguerreotypes to contemporary digital images.
 The collection was developed in 1980 when images culled from other NYPL departments and branches were brought together to form a new division.
-The historically stated focus of ...
+The historically stated fo...

 Reaching more than a quarter of a mile into the Manhattan sky, the Empire State Building was the world's tallest building from its completion in 1931 until 1970.
 The Oberservation Deck wraps around the building's spire, providing 360-degree views of New York and beyond.
 From here, you’ll get one-of-a-kind views of Central Park, The Hudson River and East River, The Brooklyn Bridge, Ti...

 Days Inn Broadway